peaceebika/Artificial-Vision-Project/README.md

 # AI Tool Declaration

-Portions of the code structure, workflow explanations, and documentation were developed with the assistance of an AI language model (ChatGPT by OpenAI).
-The AI tool was used as a programming assistant to support code explanation, formatting, and documentation preparation.
-All implementation steps were executed and verified by the project author.
+ChatGPT (OpenAI) was used as a programming assistant to help explain certain code segments and correct minor syntax or documentation issues.
+All data processing steps, implementation, and verification of results were completed by the project author.

 ---